RasaHQ/rasa/docs/core/stories.rst

 ------

-Here's an example from the `bAbI <https://research.fb.com/downloads/babi/>`_ data (converted into Rasa stories):
+Here's an example from the `bAbI <https://research.fb.com/downloads/babi/>`_ dataset (converted into Rasa stories):

 .. code-block:: md